DataDink/MappedBinarySerializer/README.md

  **Generate a map**

- A map defines how a type is serialized or deserialized based on member names and an optional collection of ISerializationStrategy
+ A map defines how data is serialized or deserialized based on member names and an optional collection of ISerializationStrategy
  ```C#
  var map = MappedBinarySerializer.Map.Format(typeof(YourDataModel));
  ```

  **Compile a serializer**

- Serialization is compiled based on a map/type combination.
+ Serializers are pre-compiled at runtime based on a map/type combination.
 These should be cached for performance.
  ```C#
  var reader = MappedBinarySerializer.Reader.Compile(map, typeof(YourDataModel));
  var writer = MappedBinarySerializer.Writer.Compile(map, typeof(YourDataModel));